zt-robinson/GreenBook/docs/Qualifying_Priority.md

 ### AGA Championship

-- Winners of the AGA Championship for the last five seasons
+- Previous 5 winners of the AGA Championship
-- Winners of the American Open for the last five seasons
+- Previous 5 winners of the Sovereign Tournament
-- Winners of the Sovereign Tournament for the last five seasons
+- Previous 5 winners of the American Open
-- Winners of the Royal Open for the last five seasons
+- Previous 5 winners of the Royal Open
-- Winners of the Continental Championship for the last five seasons
+- Previous 5 winners of the Continental Championship
 - The first 15 players, including ties, in the previous year’s AGA Championship
 - Individual winners of any Tour events from previous AGA Championship to current AGA Championship
 - Top 10 finishers on the Development Tour from the previous season, in order of their positions on the list